 Want a better search, category filters or sorting?

-We’re always working to example the features of this and all of our Add Ons.
-So if the unique directory options you need aren’t covered by the tips above, please post a comment below or open a topic on the member’s forum.
+In this companion guide, we demonstrate how to add a sidebar widget with directory filters and search.
+If the unique directory options you need aren’t covered by the tips above, please open a topic on the member’s forum.